A Survey of Reinforcement Learning from Human Feedback: Policy Learning

 \subsection{Adaptation of RL Algorithms}

 Using the learned reward model, any standard \gls{RL} algorithm (e.g., DQN, A3C, PPO, SAC) could potentially be applied to train a policy.
-However, in the setting of \gls{RLHF}, this direct application may suffer from two issues: The non-stationary nature of the learned reward function in \gls{RLHF} and the inaccuracy of intermediate reward models.
+However, in the setting of \gls{RLHF}, this direct application may suffer from two issues: The non-stationary nature of the learned reward function in \gls{RLHF} and its inaccuracy, especially in the earlier stages of training.
 We will discuss these issues and possible adaptations of \gls{RL} algorithms to address them in the following.

 \paragraph{Non-Stationary Rewards}